-- 1. If you are installing a video adapter in your server, do not set the maximum digital video resolution above 1600 x 1200 at 60 Hz for an LCD monitor.
-This is the highest resolution supported for any video adapter in this server. - 2.
-Any high-definition video-out connector or stereo connector on the video adapter is not supported.
+1. If you are installing a video adapter in your server, do not set the maximum digital video resolution above 1600 x 1200 at 60 Hz for an LCD monitor.
+This is the highest resolution supported for any video adapter in this server.

+- 2. Any high-definition video-out connector or stereo connector on the video adapter is not supported. - 3.
+If you are installing x3650 M3 PCI Express Gen 2 x8 riser card (part number 59Y3818), you cannot install any adaptor on slot 1.

 This topic describes installing an adapter in a PCI expansion slot in a PCI riser-card assembly.
 These instructions apply to PCI adapters such as video graphics adapters and network adapters.
-To install a ServeRAID SAS controller, go to "Installing a ServeRAID SAS controller on the SAS riser card" on page 189.
+To install a ServeRAID SAS controller, go to "Installing a ServeRAID SAS controller on the SAS riser card" on page 202.